An improved aerodynamic model for quasi-steady simulations of animal flight at moderate Reynolds numbers: Introduction

 \section{Introduction}

-There has been a substantial interest in understanding the physics behind birds and bats flapping flight, both to understand the mechanics of these natural fliers and also to develop Miro Air Vehicles (MAVs) with similar physics and size range.
-The majority of research so far has been done on relatively small fliers like insects with Reynolds numbers less than 1000 \citep[e.g.][]{Dickinson1993,Dickinson1999,Sane2001,Sane2002,Berman2007}, while for bigger fliers like birds and bats the Reynolds number would increase to around 40,000.
-In addition, the vast majority of current Micro Air Vehicles (MAVs) operate at this medium range Reynolds numbers and for designing controllers and studying the stability for these vehicles a computationally-efficient aerodynamic modeling is required.
+There has been a substantial interest in understanding the physics behind birds and bats flapping flight, both to understand the intricate mechanics of these natural fliers and to pave the way for the development of Micro Air Vehicles (MAVs) that mirror their counterparts in offering superior maneuverability, efficiency and payload capabilities \citep{shyy2013,Shyy2016}.
+Significant advancement has been made in understanding the aerodynamics of flapping flight \citep{mueller2001fixed,wang2005dissecting,ansari2006aerodynamic,shyy2008aerodynamics,taha2012flight,Fan2024a,Fan2025}.
+The existing research is predominantly focused on relatively small fliers such as insects, characterized by Reynolds numbers less than $1000$ \citep[e.g.,][]{Dickinson1993,Dickinson1999,Sane2001,Sane2002,berman2007energy}.
+However, when examining larger fliers like birds and bats, the Reynolds number substantially increases to approximately 40,000 \citep{hedrick2006flight,Vejdani2019,fan2021a,fan2022}.
+Given that a significant proportion of contemporary MAVs operate within this intermediate range of Reynolds numbers, a computationally-efficient aerodynamic model that connects the wing aerodynamic forces to the angle of attack, $\alpha$, is required for designing controllers and studying the stability for these vehicles.

-The wing aerodynamic model proposed by \cite{Dickinson1999,Sane2001,Sane2002} has been extensively used for modeling aerodynamic forces \citep[e.g., see,][]{Parslew2010, Parslew2014, Cheng2016, Diana2016} due to its simple nature and low computational cost, which makes it useful for dynamical modeling, control and optimization calculations.
-In \cite{Parslew2010} and \cite{Parslew2014}, pigeon size models were analyzed for different flight modes (cruise, climbing and descending) over a range of forward speeds. \cite{Cheng2016} employed the quasi-steady modeling for analyzing the mechanics of scape maneuvers in hummingbirds using the same format for translational lift and drag but with values adjusted for hummingbirds.

-Although the quasi-steady formulation of \cite{Dickinson1999} has been developed specifically for insects with small Reynolds numbers, it has also been used for larger Reynolds numbers \citep{Byl2010, Chen2010, Parslew2010, Parslew2014, Stowers2015, Cheng2016, Read2016}.
-While for low Reynolds numbers and insect wings the augmented lift and drag from the stabilized leading-edge vortex (LEV) can be useful, the increased drag can be seriously deteriorating for large Reynolds numbers in forward speeds.
-We intend in this study to propose improvements in calculating the aerodynamic forces in the quasi-steady formulation for moderate Reynolds numbers pertinent to avian flights.